-Florida comparative fault laws allow injured parties to recover compensation even if they share part of the blame for an accident.
-As long as someone else was even 1% responsible for your injuries, you’re entitled to pursue damages.
+Florida’s modified comparative fault laws allow injured parties to recover compensation even if they share part of the blame for an accident.
+As long as someone else was 51% or more responsible for your injuries, you’re entitled to pursue damages.

 We’ll Fight to Recover Compensation for All of Your Injuries

 An injury can impact your life in shocking ways.
 You deserve to be fully compensated if you suffered injuries because of a property owner’s negligent maintenance.